yanais/Potentiometer7SegmentUno12V/readme.md

 * for any question on the code or layout, please don't hesitate to contact us at hello@circuito.io.

+* Once you've worked the schematics & code, please take the time to give us some [feedback](https://circuito.typeform.com/to/pfKypx), so we can keep improving and give you an even awesomer service!

 How to read this repository
 ---------------------------
 You are here because you ised circuito.io and asked for a circuit and code sample for your project.